1. Jainism was founded by__________.

 Explanation: They are: Mati (sensory), Shruta (scriptural), Avadhi (clairvoyance), Manahparyaya (telepathy), Kevala (omniscience).

-58. The ultimate goal of Jain philosophy is:
+58. The ultimate goal of Jain philosophy is__________.

 A) Heaven